How to successfully implement your CRM

-Step 3: Setup your required integrations
+Step 3: Setting up your required integrations

-You will need to integrate your CRM with the other systems you are using, for example, your email system (such as Microsoft 365 or Google Workplace).
+You will need to integrate your CRM with the other systems you are using.
+For example, your email system (such as Microsoft 365 or Google Workplace).
 Alongside email, other aspects you might need to integrate include:

 - Automated chatbots